What is Fertility Counselling?

-Going through fertility treatment, it can feel as though your life is on hold and it is hard to move forward or plan your future.
+Going through fertility treatment can feel as though your life is on hold and it is hard to move forward or plan your future.
 Sometimes you feel as though you cannot confide in anyone who will understand what you are going through.
 Counselling is an opportunity to explore any emotional difficulty, fears and anxieties, or distress that you might experience during your fertility journey.
 It can help you to cope, make choices, and change aspects of your situation.
 It doesn’t involve giving advice or direction to take a particular course of action; at times it may involve providing information.
 Fertility counselling allows you to express your emotions freely in a supportive environment.

 Considering Donor Conception, Surrogacy or Adoption